huangsam/ultimate-python/README.md

 through what the programs are doing step-by-step.

 **Serve as a pure guide** for those who want to revisit core Python concepts.
-Only builtin libraries are leveraged so that concepts can be conveyed without the overhead of domain-specific concepts.
+Only builtin libraries are leveraged so that these concepts can be conveyed without the overhead of domain-specific concepts.
 As such, popular open-source libraries and frameworks (i.e. `sqlalchemy`, `requests`, `pandas`) are not installed.